MatthewWid/fullstack-react-node-mongo-starter/README.md

 4. Transpile code and start the server `npm run start` or `yarn start`.
 5. Visit your application `http://localhost:8080`.

-Clear out the template code for the welcome page:

-1. Delete the contents of the `App` component in `/src/js/components/App.js`.
-2. Delete `exports.ping` in `/src/controllers/baseController.js`.
-3. Delete `router.get("/ping" ...` in `/src/routes/api.js`.
-4. Delete the contents of `/src/scss/global.scss` and `/src/scss/_colours.scss`.

 To switch between development and production mode change the environment variable `NODE_ENV` in `variables.env` to `development` or `production` respectively.

 # Commands